 Our staffing ratio is tailored for the ebb and flows of our resident’s condition.
-During most waking hours our staffing ratio is between 4:16 to 5:16, and this does not exclude our administrative, activity or nursing staff.
+During most waking hours our staffing ratio is typically held at 1:5, and this does not exclude our administrative, activity or nursing staff.

 There is no minimum formal degree or certification requirement for those employed as caregivers for facilities.
 However, there are requirements on the necessary training that a person has prior to working for a facility.
 This should include formal instruction as well as on-the-job training (one of the important differences between a certified and non-certified facility is the approach to dementia training).
 Questions to ask are not only how a facility maintains state compliance when it comes to staff training, but also how they exceed the minimum guidelines on a routine basis.